Institute for Environmental Sustainability Research Grant

 For travel/conferences: Try to estimate the full cost.
 If the conference has not yet been scheduled or is some time in the future, estimate the costs.
 Be sure to include expenses for conference travel in your budget.
 For example, "Domestic conference presentation: $1250".

 Equipment: Include a reasonable estimate of what the required equipment will cost.
 Estimates can be determined by contacting suppliers or consulting appropriate websites.
 Please do not forget costs for taxes, shipping, exchange and duty.
+Note: A maximum of $4000 may be allotted to equipment.

 Applications consisting solely of conference/dissemination travel: Applications whose budgets are comprised of only conference or dissemination-based travel will not be funded through the IES Grants Fund.
 Faculty should apply to the Faculty Conference Travel Fund and other faculty-specific sources for conference travel funds.